KaanKayali/Rhyme-generator/README.md

 This is useful in rap lyrics, where these differences are easy to overhear.

 ## How to use
+To run this project, you need to configure a python interpreter and create a new virtual environment.
+I suggest you use Python 3.9 because that is the version I used to create this program.
+Choose as Script path the name of the python script (../main.py).

+The last step would be to install the package PyPDF2.

 Try your hand at this program!

 Thank you for using rhyme Generator :)